neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21/paper.md

 # Results

-We used [grafana](https://grafana.com) [TODO: cite] to create a Minimal Viable Product (MVP) of a dashboard to view the current state of the systema and to give some simple interaction points with system.
+We used [grafana](https://grafana.com) to create a Minimal Viable Product (MVP) of a dashboard to view the current state of the systema and to give some simple interaction points with system.

 ![An overview of the state of the system.
 This can be filtered by submitters, file status and also assigned dataset.
 It shows the status of every file in the system and can also show some overall statistics of the system. \label{fig1}](./paper-overview.png)